Unleash/unleash-flutter-sdk/README.md

 ```

 ## Release guide

+You can release manually or use the automated GitHub Action:

+### Automated release (recommended)

+1. Go to the **Actions** tab in GitHub and select the **Release SDK** workflow.
+2. Click **Run workflow** and enter the desired version (e.g. `1.9.7`).
+3. Choose whether to **publish to pub.dev and push to main** (checkbox):
+   - If checked: The workflow will run all checks, update version, changelog, publish to pub.dev, and merge to main.
+   - If not checked: The workflow will run all checks, update version and changelog, and open a pull request for review.
+4. Review the PR or monitor the workflow for publish/merge status.

+### Manual release

 * Run tests: `flutter test`
 * Format code: `dart format lib test`
 * Analyse code: `flutter analyze lib test`